cerner/ccl-testing/RELEASING.md

 ## Release Process

-* If a maven plugin will be released
+* If any of the maven plugins will be released
-    * Update the version in `src/main/resources/archetype-resource/pom.xml` in the archetype projects.
+    * Update their versions in `src/main/resources/archetype-resource/pom.xml` of the impacted archetype projects.
-    * Include the updated archtypes in the release.
+    * Include the impacted archtypes in the release.
-* Update the [changelog][changelog] with a description of all updates indicating the new version number for each released artifact.
+* Update the [changelog][changelog] with a description of all updates indicating the new version for each artifact being released.
-* Update the `<modules>` tag of all reactor poms to only include artifacts that will be released.
-    * comment rather than remove the unneeded components.
-* Update versions/release.txt with the new versions for artifacts being released.
+* Update versions/release.txt with the new version for each artifact being released.
-* Update versions/snapshot.txt with the next snapshot versions for artifacts being released.
+* Update versions/snapshot.txt with the new version and next snapshot version for each artifact being released.
-* Execute the commands in versions/release.txt
+* Execute all the commands in versions/release.txt
 * Commit the changes to a new branch.
 * Perform `mvn clean install site -P<profileId>` on this branch as a final continuous integration test.
     * travis-ci does not execute the integration tests because they required an HNAM domain.
 * Merge the branch to master and create a tag for the release.
 * Perform `mvn clean install deploy` on the tag.
     * Use a jenkins job for this.
-    * Clear com.cerner.ccl and com.cerner.ftp from the local maven repo.
+    * Be sure to clear com.cerner.ccl and com.cerner.ftp from the local maven repo beforehand.
 * Perform `mvn site site:deploy` on the tag.
     * Use a jenkins job.
+* Execute all the commands in versions/snapshot.txt
-* Merge the version tags from the copy of the working directory made earlier and merge to master.
-They are the next development version and merge to master.
+* Merge the changes to new branch and merge to master.

 * The maven deploy pushes the artifact to the [sonatype staging repo](https://oss.sonatype.org/#stagingpositories).